crystaldevelopment/discord-account-gen/README.md

 ## This project is under maintenance!
 Will come back on 25.
 Nov.
 2020

 ## ❓ About
 This tool let your server's users to get accounts through a secure and advanced system.

+## ⚙️ Installation
+1. Run `npm install` in the account-generators folder
+2. Go in `settings.json` and replace `token` with your discord-bot-token.
+3. Run the program via `node app.js` or `npm start`
+4. Invite your bot using the URL displayed.
+5. Go to your genchannel and type in `/genchannel`
+6. Have fun with the Bot!

 ## ⚙️ How it works
 **Adding Accounts**